 The subject application has created an architectural product for the residential component that will be compatible with the architectural elevations of the adjacent proposed development.
-However, as of the writing of this report, the architectural elevations are somewhat less than 100 percent complete, so the staff has added a condition that the final plans must be reviewed and approved by the Planning Board or designee prior to signature approval.
 The use of superior design and quality building materials will result in an overall architectural design that should exemplify excellence in physical, social, and economic planning.

 b.
-The proposed development has an outward orientation which either is physically and visually integrated with existing adjacent development or catalyzes adjacent community improvement and rejuvenation;
+The proposed development has an outward orientation, which either is physically and visually integrated with existing adjacent development or catalyzes adjacent community improvement and rejuvenation;

 The proposed development is integrated visually with the proposed architectural design of the buildings directly across Capital Gateway Drive from the subject site.
-The staff also recommends that the streetscape be treated similarly through the use of the same sidewalk design and street lights as were approved for DSP-02023 and DSP-02024.
+The staff also recommends that the streetscape be treated similarly through the use of the same sidewalk design and streetlights as were approved for development currently under construction on DSP-02023 and DSP-02024.
 The vehicular connections are physically integrated to the proposed development across the street.